-Per Federal regulations, a student’s financial aid (grants, work-study, loans) and scholarships/resources cannot exceed the Cost of Attendance which includes Tuition and Fees, Room and Board, Books and Supplies, Personal Expenses, and Transportation.
+Per Federal regulations, a student’s financial aid (grants, work-study, loans) and scholarships/additional assistance cannot exceed the Cost of Attendance which includes Tuition and Fees, Room and Board, Books and Supplies, Personal Expenses, and Transportation.

-Address to Mail a Scholarship Check & Information
+Address to Mail a Scholarship or 529 Check & Information

 Scholarship checks can be mailed directly to Financial Aid Services: